Partner Lifecycle12 min read

 • Create basic enablement materials (pitch deck, one-pager, FAQ)

-• Recruit your first 3-5 pilot partners
+• Recruit your first 3-5 pilot referral partners (start with happy clients and trusted COIs)

 Month 2: Onboarding

-• Execute partnership agreements with pilot partners
+• Execute referral agreements with pilot partners

-• Deliver onboarding training and certification
+• Deliver onboarding training and enablement

 • Assign partner managers and set engagement cadence

-• Launch deal registration and commission tracking
+• Launch referral submission and commission tracking

-• Set first-deal targets and support actively
+• Set first-referral targets and support actively

 Month 3: Optimization